Yug-Oswal/Motorq-VIT-2024-DS-Assignment-Yug-D-Oswal/README.md

 # MotorQ Data Science Assignment
-This is a repository for a data science assignment conducted by the Startup MotorQ.
+This is a repository for a data science project conducted by Motorq.

 ## Project:
 1. The file "Motorq-ProblemStatement.ipynb" contains the entire condensed code of my solution to the problem statement.